sunroofgod/dsa3101-2310-14-carpark/README.md

 1. Setup a new MySQL Connection by clicking on the + icon.
 <img src=".github/public/sql_workbench_setup_step1.png" width="500">

 2. Fill in all the compulsory fileds.
-In the case of our webapp, it is important to remember the fields `Username`, `Password` and `Default Schema` that we set.
+In the case of our webapp, it is important to remember the fields `Username`, `Password` and `Default Schema` that we set. **ENSURE** that you have set the port to 3306, else it will not run.
 <img src=".github/public/sql_workbench_setup_step2.png" width="700">

 3. Press ok.